Pathway Homes’ programs across the continuum of care

 - Stevenson Place Assisted Living Facility (ALF) Pathways operates a 36-bed ALF in Fairfax city.
 In addition to 24-hour supportive mental health care, it provides comprehensive services for medical, nursing and personal care needs.

 - Consumer-Directed Housing Pathway Homes is proud to sponsor the first consumer-directed residential program in Northern Virginia.
-This single-family colonial in Chantilly houses 7 men and women as well as a live-in Recovery Coach.
+These single-family homes house both men and women who take the lead in how the program is structured and managed.

 - In-Home Supports Program Pathway Homes owns and operates two eight-person residences, one for men and one for women.
 These highly supported environments provide training and education in daily living skills and managing symptoms of mental illness.